Physical Education

 CLUB ACTIVITIES:

-Inner-City Soccer League: Thirty-five Mulvey students are representing our school in the Annual Inner City Indoor Soccer League held at the University of Winnipeg during lunch hours.
-Our first game was on October 31, 2025.
+Soccer: Thirty-four Mulvey students have been representing our school in the Annual Inner-City Indoor Soccer League held at the University of Winnipeg during lunch hours.
+Our upcoming game in January is set for January 16, 20, 22 & 30, 2026.

 Intramurals: In addition to our Physical Education classes, students will be given opportunities to participate in our “Before School” as well as “Lunch Hours” Intramural Activities to develop movement skills, personal fitness, and enjoyment.
-Please refer to our monthly Intramural calendar.
+Dodgeball Intramural starts the 1st week of February.
+It will be open for grades 4 to 6, and more than 46 students are expected to participate.
+Please refer to our monthly Intramural calander.

 Mulvey School Physical Education Program Overview